Jhedie/E-Parking-Solution/README.md

 ## Installation

+Download the `iosSimilatorBuildFile.tar.gz` from the root directory and install on simulator by dragging the file to the simulator.

-The environment setup is divided into three main parts: setting up the server, setting up the React Native frontend, and setting up the FireCMS app.
+The environment setup is divided into two parts: setting up the Admin site and setting up the React Native app.

+The server is a cloud function and has already been deployed and therefore no setup is required.

 The environment variables for the server are stored in a `.env` file in the `server/functions` directory.

 The environment variables for the React Native frontend are stored in a `.env` file in the `Frontend` directory.

 The environment variables for the FireCMS app are stored in a `.env` file in the `admin` directory.

 ### Setting up the Server